FrickTobias/BLR/step-by-step/README.md

 ## Main steps
-Here every step will be explained in detail, for exact commands used in-house see example folder.
+Here every step will be explained in detail with descriptions of commands, options and functionality for all pipeline steps.
 Whenever arrows (< >) encloses something, replace it with what is written inside (without the arrows).

 ### Read trimming and barcode identification
-This is comprised of four steps, steps 1-3 only trim read 1 and step 4 trims both sequences.
+This is comprised of four steps, steps 1-3 trim read 1 and step 4 trims both read 1 and read 2.
 First handle 1 is trimmed from the 5' end of read 1 followed by moving the barcode (20 bp) from the read sequence to the header.
-Subsequently h2 (TES) is trimmed from the same end and lastly, short inserts are trimmed for TES' in their 3' end.
-The handle sequences are as follows:
+Subsequently handle 2 is trimmed from the same end and lastly, sequences are trimmed for the reverse complement of the handles flanking the insert gDNA from their 3'-ends.
+This is to ensure read structures on the other end is not present, in case of short insert gDNA sequences (less than 215).
+Handle sequences are as follows:

 ```
-h1 = CAGTTGATCATCAGCAGGTAATCTGG
+handle 1 = CAGTTGATCATCAGCAGGTAATCTGG
-h2 = TES = CTGTCTCTTATACACATCT
+handle 2 = CTGTCTCTTATACACATCT

 ```

+And is trimmed using these four commands:

 ```
-# Trim handle 1 and discard untrimmed read pairs
+# Trim handle 1 and discard untrimmed read pairs.
 cutadapt -g ^CAGTTGATCATCAGCAGGTAATCTGG \
     <read_1.fq> \
     <read_2.fq> \